Aditya469/Aditya469/README.md

 - Use rich READMEs with badges and live widgets (see above)
 - Enable private contributions in settings for activity graph
 - Earn badges by reviewing PRs, merging, “star”-gathering and collaborating
-- Join trending projects and communities (AI, MLOps, DevOps, Robotics)
+- Join trending projects and communities (AI, ML, IoT, Business Intelligence, Robotics)

 ---